samplchallenges/SAMPL5_logD_PredictionAnalysis/tautomerExploration/README.md

 ### Plots
 Comparison plots and QQ plots for all correction types

-### MoleculeFiles
-This directory has files for each SAMPL5 molecule used in the analysis including 2D images with pKas labeled.

 ### SAMPL5_083
 This molecule was a particularly tricky one, it is a large macrocycle with many different tautomers and protonation states.
 With the help of Andreas Klamt, we performed analysis on a few different tautomers of this molecule